juditvribe/IRWA_2025_G14_FinalProject/IRWA-2025-G14-part-2/README.md

 _ndcg_at_k(y_true, y_score, k=10):_
 Computes the Normalized Discounted Cumulative Gain (nDCG), which normalizes the DCG score by the ideal ranking.
 Values range from 0 to 1, where 1 indicates a perfect ranking.

+_query_to_vector(query, vocab, idf):_
+Transforms a given query into a TF-IDF vector in order to compute cosine similarity with the documents of the corpus.